 I believe there are some critical life events that will help you decide when the time is right to set up an estate plan.
 These are:

 - Buying a house or another significant asset

 - When there is a death in the family

 Don’t mistake this as “wait until one of these events to happen to get or update an estate plan”.
-These are just the most common triggers for people to be extra thoughtful, but pursuant to Burning Question #1, people shouldn’t put off protecting their assets.
+These are just the most common triggers for people to be extra thoughtful, but pursuant to Burning Question #1 of the 4 burning questions about estate planning, people shouldn’t put off protecting their assets.

 While an estate plan may not be the first thing you think about after getting married or throwing a housewarming party, it should be one of the immediate next steps.
 You worked so hard to get to these points of celebration, don’t get blindsided by an unexpected event that can turn your world upside-down.

 Burning Question #3 – Ok, so I need an estate plan.
 But what’s the difference between a will and a trust?

 This is usually where people have difficulty understanding the details of estate planning.
 A living trust is a legal document in which you can name a trustee to manage your assets in the event you become incapacitated.
 Once you have a trust set up, it is important to transfer the title of your home, bank accounts, investments and other assets into the name of your trust.